Chegg Tone of Voice — Helpful & Student-First

 What is Chegg's brand message?

-Chegg's core message is about Everything students need to succeed in school and beyond.
-Their concept "Student Success" drives their mission: To help students learn more, get better grades, and save money.
+Chegg's core message: Everything students need to succeed in school and beyond Their mission: To help students learn more, get better grades, and save money

 What makes Chegg's brand voice unique?

 Chegg stands out through their helpful, student-first, practical communication style.
-Their central brand tension — "Learning vs. Shortcuts" — shapes every message they craft in the Education sector.
+Their central brand tension, "Learning vs. Shortcuts", shapes how they communicate across the Education sector.

 What language style does Chegg use?

-Chegg uses supportive language with literal messaging.
-Their sentences are typically statement in structure, using the present tense.
+Chegg uses supportive language, with literal messaging, in statement-style sentences, using the present tense.